fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - Richard Sprague, [So Should I Eat Apples, or Not?](https://medium.com/neodotlife/review-of-viome-f024423a3d3a) (_NEO.LIFE_, February 2018).

 ### Fri 11/13
 Eddie Kim, [THEIR DIET?
 100 PERCENT MEAT.
 AND THEY SAY THEY’VE NEVER FELT HEALTHIER](https://melmagazine.com/en-us/story/their-diet-100-percent-meat-and-they-say-theyve-never-felt-healthier), (_Mel Magazine_, 2019).

 {% include alert.html class='danger' title='Weekly reflection' text="
 One of the main goals of this course is to sharpen critical faculties when it comes to critiquing dietary advice.
 So let's practice.
-For your post this week, critique the Eddie Kim article.
+For your post this week, critique the Eddie Kim article using the kinds of arguments you found in the other articles for this week.
 What does it do well?
 Where does it use history effectively?
 What kinds of issues have we covered in class that it should have used more?
 "%}